michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.2 - 01/15/2021 =
+- Fixed a bug that caused a PHP warning, "strpos(): Empty needle in "...AmazonAutoLinks_LinkConverter_Output.php on line 105".

 = 4.5.1 - 01/08/2021 =
 - Fixed an issue that caused a PHP error, "Call to a member function getValue() on null in ...AmazonAutoLinks_FormFields_Unit_Template_EachItemOptionSupport.php:152" on some servers.